Wellington Electricity: Major incidents

-History
+History of ownership

 The ownership of Wellington Electricity has changed significantly since the early 1990s.
 At the start of the 90s, the Wellington City Council Municipal Electricity Department (MED) and the Hutt Valley Electric Power Board (HVEPB) merged their electricity assets.
 In 1992, the passing of the Energy Companies Act required that the various franchised electricity distribution and retailing organisations then operating in New Zealand become commercial power companies with a responsibility to operate as a successful business.
 Two new companies were formed, Capital Power and Energy Direct respectively.

 In 1996, the Canadian owned power company TransAlta acquired both companies to form a consolidated Wellington electricity distribution network business.
 The Electricity Industry Reform Act was passed in 1998, and this required that all electricity companies be split into either the lines (network) business or the supply business (generating and/or selling electricity) by 1 April 1999.
 Ownership of the lines network was passed to United Networks in 1998, which Vector acquired in 2003.

 In July 2008, the network was purchased by Cheung Kong Infrastructure Holdings Limited and Hong Kong Electric Holdings Limited to create Wellington Electricity.
 Hong Kong Electric Holdings Limited changed its name on 16 February 2011 to Power Assets Holdings Limited.
+In 2015, Cheung Kong Holdings merged with its main associate company Hutchison Whampoa to form CK Hutchison Holdings.